 For more information about internships, check out the Institute of Government and Politics website.

 A handful of students seek internships abroad each year.
 Professor Colin Flint helps coordinate these efforts.
-Contact him for information about current opportunities.
+Contact him at email@example.com for information about current opportunities.

 Internship/Study Abroad Assistance

 The Department of Political Science offers an Internship Assistance Award to Political Science, International Studies, and Law & Constitutional Studies majors.
 This award can be used for internships or study abroad.
 There are three rounds of award decisions per academic year: December 1st, April 1st, and June 1st.
-For more information and to download an application, click here.
+For more information download the Internship Assistancce Award Application.